Skip to main content

 • Develop attainable academic goals

-• Understand appropriate formal academics processes
+• Understand appropriate formal academic processes

 • Identify internship opportunities

-Year Three and Four
+Years Three and Four

-• Integrate elements of the Jesuit model of education and the five dimensions of the SLU experience into curriculum
+• Integrate elements of the Jesuit model of education and the five dimensions of the SLU experience into the curriculum

-• Understand the application for the degree conferral process
+• Understand the application for the degree-conferral process

-• Access information about the post-graduation employment opportunities
+• Access information about post-graduation employment opportunities

 • Access information about professional school and graduate school opportunities